fasiha/node-intro/README.md

 main();
 ```

 We import the `fs/promises` module, whose functions return Promises.
-You can `await` a Promise, meaning that Node will pause execution of this function until the `await` is satisfied by its Promise getting resolved, before continuing with the rest of the function.
+You can `await` a Promise: Node will pause execution of this function until the `await` is satisfied by its Promise getting resolved, before continuing with the rest of the function.
 While the Promise is unresolved, the function is suspended and Node can be busy running other functions (e.g., kicked off by concurrent requests to a web server).
-Node remains highly scalable, and we don't have callbacks.
+Thanks to `async`/`await`, Node remains highly scalable, we don't have callbacks, and the ordering of our lines of code mirrors the execution.

 In order to use `await` inside a function, we have to define the function as `async`.
 This means that, if you have some code that's fully synchronous, and deep inside one of the functions you decide to change something to be async, then it's possible that every caller of that function will have to become `async` as well.
 This is captured by a famous blog post, ["What Color is Your Function?"](http://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) by Bob Nystrom.